mattwebbio/orbital-sync/CONFIG.md

 ## Notify

+When to send notifications and how to send them.

 | Environment Variable | Required | Default | Example        | Description                                           |
 | -------------------- | -------- | ------- | -------------- | ----------------------------------------------------- |
 | `NOTIFY_ON_SUCCESS`  | No       | `false` | `true`/`false` | Send a notification if a sync completes successfully. |
 | `NOTIFY_ON_FAILURE`  | No       | `true`  | `true`/`false` | Send a notification if a sync fails for any reason.   |

 ### Smtp

+Send notifications via email using SMTP

 | Environment Variable   | Required | Default | Example                   | Description                                                                |
 | ---------------------- | -------- | ------- | ------------------------- | -------------------------------------------------------------------------- |